azbndr/gatsby-plugin-snowplow-bc/README.md

 ## Install

-`npm install --save gatsby-plugin-snowplow` or
+`npm install --save gatsby-plugin-snowplow-bc` or

-`yarn add gatsby-plugin-snowplow`
+`yarn add gatsby-plugin-snowplow-bc`

 ## How to use